Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 ### Core and Kernel
 - TIDL Extension, Multi-package installation supported in the Application framework.
 - Gesture FW and engine supported in Window and Interaction frameworks.
 - DALi (3D UI Toolkit) API set of DALi has been deprecated.
-DALi API set has been replaced with NUI (DALi C# layer) in Graphics frameworks
+DALi API set has been replaced with NUI (DALi C# layer) in graphic frameworks.
 - Ultra-wideband (UWB) ranging, Wi-Fi multiple interfaces are now supported in Network and Connectivity framework.
 - Kernel for Raspberry Pi 4 has been upgraded to version 5.4.50.
 - 64-Bit kernel and boot for Raspberry-Pi 4 has been supported.